About the College

 Sandra Caron, Ph.D.
 (Syracuse, 1986), Professor, Family Relations.
 Human sexuality, AIDS and families, sexuality education and curriculum development.

 Janet Fairman, Ph.D.
-(Rutgers, 1999), Associate Research Professor, Center for Research and Evaluation.
+(Rutgers, 1999), Assistant Research Professor.
 Public policy, school reform, assessment.

 Diane Jackson, Ed.D.
-(University of Maine, 2000), Lecturer, Special Education.
+(University of Maine, 2000), Clinical Instructor, Special Education.
 Adapting instruction for students with special needs, math methods in special education.

 Robert A. Lehnhard, Ph.D.
-(Ohio State, 1984), Professor, Kinesiology and Physical Education.
+(Ohio State, 1984), Associate Professor, Kinesiology and Physical Education.
 Exercise physiology.

 John Maddaus, Ph.D.
 (Syracuse, 1987), Associate Professor, Teacher Education.
 Social and historical foundations of education, educational policy, school choice, parent- teacher communications.

 Craig Mason, Ph.D.
-(University of Washington, 1993), Director, Center for Research and Evaluation; Professor, Educational Psychology.
+(University of Washington, 1993), Associate Professor, Educational Psychology.
 Quantitative/developmental psychology.

 Sidney Mitchell, Ph.D.
-(McGill, 2001), Associate Professor, Educational Psychology.
+(McGill, 2001), Assistant Professor, Educational Psychology.
 Student motivation and low achievement, teacher as researcher.